We are available 24 hours a day throughout the Bay Area. Contact Us

 Explore Related Resources

-Sinai Memorial welcomes all who wish to learn about Jewish rituals that support our community through the stages of end-of-life, death, mourning, and remembrance.
+Sinai Memorial welcomes all who wish to learn about Jewish rituals that support our community through the stages of end of life, death, mourning, and remembrance.